-And that's what these latest figures confirm, continued upward trend of overseas buyers in Spain in 2024.
-Not only that, the annual growth rate of nearly 6% is about 3 times the rate at which it grew in the immediate prepandemic years and it's clear we are dealing with a much bigger market in 2025.
-In fact, compared with 2016, the first year that foreign buyer numbers got back to the levels seen at the top of the market just prior to the 2008 crash, 2024 buyer numbers were 59% higher.
+And that's what these latest figures confirm, continued upward trend of overseas buyers in Spain in 2024, but at the level more in line with the growth rates of the immediate pre-pandemic years 2017 - 2019, and I predict this trend will continue in 2025.
+However, if the overseas sector of the Spanish Property Market has grown at an average 2% annually for a nearly decade, and that seems to be the case, it's clear we are dealing with a much bigger market.
+In fact, compared with 2016, the first year that foreign buyer numbers got back to the levels seen at the top of the market just prior to the 2008 crash, 2024 buyer numbers are 57% higher.
 It seems overseas demand is stronger than ever and growing and this raises one of the most important issues in the current market, the imbalance between supply and demand and I will cover this topic in this report.
-And I will also try to answer the question: where are they all coming from?